ChickenFrittata/IntroToGit/README.md

 Click the + button and "clone" the IntroToGit repository under the ChickenFrittata organization.
 Save it in the location you want to save your Unity Projects.

-Click the dropdown that says "master ▼" and switch to the "Initial-Commit" branch.
+Click the dropdown that says "master ▼" and switch to the "Working" branch.
 Then click the Sync button.
 This will move files from GitHub to your computer.

 Open Unity, and under "Open", navigate to the directory you specified in the last step.